 Despite looking very similar to the V380 Pro which has 10 IR LEDs, this camera has only two.
 Nevertheless, night vision is still satisfactory.
 Configuration is also done via a mobile app, with the camera serving an open adhoc wireless network during the initial phase.
 Unlike the V380 Pro which requires copying a file to the SD card, RTSP on the ICP365 can be easily enabled from the mobile app, and the default RTSP URL is

 As with most cheap security cameras, it would be wise to configure the router to prevent the camera from accessing the Internet.
 For the IPC365 camera, this would also prevent the live footage from being viewed via the mobile app, which attempts to retrieve the footage from their cloud server, instead of from the camera directly.
 This does not bother me as I always view the live footage via RTSP and only use the mobile app for initial configuration.
 Allowing any cameras to upload footage to some unknown server is a serious security risk and should be avoided at all costs.
-Interestingly, there is a CR2032 battery on the camera board so the system time is always preserved as long as the battery is good regardless of whether the NTP server is accessible.
-The battery is highlighted in red in the photo below:
+Interestingly, there is what looks like a 3V coin cell battery on the camera board, or perhaps a mini speaker for RTSP backchannel audio as suggested by a reader, highlighted in red in the photo below.
+I did not have the time to verify exactly what this part is, but the location of the connector jack (near the microphone) suggests that it’s more likely to be a speaker:

 There is a serious issue with the RTSP implementation on this camera caused by a typo before the ssrc parameter during the RTP setup phase.
 The following is the data sent by the camera: